madushas/university-erp/README.md

 ## Contributors

-- [Your Name] - Initial development
+- [Madusha Sandaruwan] - Initial development

 ## Support

-For support, email [your-email] or create an issue in this repository.
+For support, email [work@madusha.dev] or create an issue in this repository.